qwshen/spark-flight-connector/docs/tutorial.md

   dremio start
 ```

-8. In a browser, browse to http://127.0.0.1:9047 to open the Dremio Web Console.
+8. In the address bar of a browser, type http://127.0.0.1:9047 to open the Dremio Web Console.
 It is required to create an admin user the first time:
    - User-Name: test
    - Password: Password@123